Is Your Loved One Being Sexually Abused in a Nursing Home?

 Our Experienced Nursing Home Abuse Attorneys Are Here to Help

 Nursing home abuse is tragic and infuriating.
 When it occurs, the at-fault party should be held liable, and action against the at-fault party should be taken quickly.
-At the offices of Stanger Stanfield Law, LLC, we know how sensitive sexual abuse cases can be, and promise to protect your family’s confidentiality and your best interests.
+At the offices of Stanger Law, we know how sensitive sexual abuse cases can be, and promise to protect your family’s confidentiality and your best interests.
 For a free consultation where you can learn more about your rights, please contact us today by phone or online.
 We are here to fight for you.